What to Spray Ribs With: Top 7 Liquids for Perfect BBQ Ribs

 Do I need to spray baby back ribs differently than spare ribs?

-Baby backs are leaner and can dry out faster, so they benefit from more frequent light spritzing.
-Spare ribs can handle less frequent but heavier applications.
+Baby backs are leaner and benefit from more frequent light spritzing (every 30 minutes).
+Spare ribs handle less frequent but heavier applications (every 45-60 minutes).

 Can I reuse leftover spritz mix?